bartekpacia/garden/posts/google-osbp-2024.md

 times before and they never made sense to me – but now, armed with knowledge of Gradle, I understood what was happening and [went on to fix it].

-I then started reading Gradle source code inside Flutter repo [the gigantic `flutter.gradle` file][gradlefile], understanding how it works, and fixing more and more small problems, deprecations, etc. In the beginning it sure wasn't much, but it was honest work.
+I then started reading Gradle source code inside Flutter's [gigantic `flutter.gradle` file][gradlefile], understanding how it works, and fixing more and more small problems, deprecations, etc. In the beginning it sure wasn't much, but it was honest work.